HaoranPopEvo/HaoranPopEvo.github.io/README.md

 <p><b>Increased assignment rates of parentage assignment obtained by resampling populations</b>, 2022</p>
 <ul>
 	<li>
-		<b>Overview: </b>Parentage analysis provides indispensable information for the study of ecology and evolution.
-However, many parentage algorithms suffer from low assignment rates, especially when the number of molecular markers is less than adequate, or when prior knowledge about the study population is limited.
+		<b>OVERVIEW: </b> Parentage analysis provides indispensable information for the study of ecology and evolution.
+However, many parentage algorithms suffer from low assignment rates, especially when the number of molecular markers is less than adequate.
 The present study developed a novel pipeline, which uses resampling methods as an external extension, to achieve higher assignment rates of parentage analysis.
 The R script provided by this study helps CERVUS, one of the commonly used parentage software, to find more potential father–mother–offspring triads.
+Simulations showed that the idea of resampling offers great potential to find father–mother–offspring triads that are overlooked by CERVUS, while keeps the same level of statistical confidence.
+When eight polymorphic microsatellite markers are genotyped in a population of 200 individuals, for example, our pipelines improved the assignment rates by over 10%, while the error rates did not rise.
 This study highlights the importance of incorporating resampling methods into parentage algorithms.
-The framework of resampling methods is applicable to other parentage software to find more potential parent–offspring relationships
+The framework of resampling methods is applicable to other parentage software to find more potential parent–offspring relationships.
 	</li>
 	<li>
-		<b>Participants: </b><b>Hao-Ran Wu</b>, Yun-Peng Zhao*
+		<b>PARTICUPANT: </b><b>Hao-Ran Wu</b>, Yun-Peng Zhao*
 	</li>
 	<li>
-		<b>Supervisor: </b>Yun-Peng Zhao, Professor in College of Life Sciences, CN Zhejiang University
+		<b>SUPERVISOR: </b>Yun-Peng Zhao, Professor in College of Life Sciences, CN Zhejiang University
 	</li>
 	<li>
-		<b>Publications: </b> Research article <i>Increased assignment rates of parentage assignment obtained by resampling populations</i> in preparation; R script RCERVUS to be published online
+		<b>STATUS: </b> (a) Research Article -- in prepration; (b) R script -- in prepration.
 	</li>
 </ul>

 <p><b>KINNET: Reconstructing Pedigrees From the Bottom Up</b>, 2021–2022</p>
 <ul>
 	<li>
-		<b>Overview: </b> The determination of parentage of individuals based on genetic data, also known as parentage analysis, has becoming a cornerstone of research in molecular ecology.
-Unfortunately, many of the parentage software require prior information, such as sex and age information.
-Inference of parentage in a multi-generation population is rather complex.
-This project aims to design a R package called ‘KinNet’ which uses a mechanistic approach to reconstructing pedigrees from the bottom up
+		<b>OVERVIEW: </b> Likelihood-based parentage inference provides a powerful approach to reconstructing pedigrees, providing insights of underlying ecological and evolutionary processes.
+However, the existence of close relatives tends to overestimate likelihood ratios.
+The present study extended the likelihood statistics for any local pedigree with any codominant markers taking account of close relative effects and developed the R package KINNET, which reconstructs pedigree structures using genetic data.
+It promotes parentage assignment success considerably and reduces the computational cost.
+The program proceeds by identification and exclusion of false-positives especially those caused by close relatives such as full-siblings.
+Simulations show that accurate pedigree reconstruction can be achieved using 8–14 polymorphic microsatellites or less than 100 SNPs.
+With the presence of real-world conditions like incomplete sampling and genotyping errors, the algorithm still minimizes error rates considerably.
+This study provides a framework to integrate close relatives’ effects into likelihoods explicitly which helps to identify false-positives caused by close relatives and thus improves assignment success substantially.
 	</li>
 	<li>
-		<b>Participants: </b><b>Hao-Ran Wu</b>, Zheng-Zhang Zhu, Yun-Peng Zhao*
+		<b>PARTICIPANT: </b><b>Hao-Ran Wu</b>, Zheng-Zhang Zhu, Yun-Peng Zhao*
 	</li>
 	<li>
-		<b>Supervisor: </b>Yun-Peng Zhao, Professor in College of Life Sciences, CN Zhejiang University
+		<b>SUPERVISOR: </b>Yun-Peng Zhao, Professor in College of Life Sciences, CN Zhejiang University
 	</li>
 	<li>
-		<b>Publications: </b> Research article <i>Integrating close relative effect for likelihood–based pedigree reconstruction</i> in preparation; KINNET R package is in prepration, however a Shiny version is available at <a href="https://haoranwu.shinyapps.io/kinnetapp/">https://haoranwu.shinyapps.io/kinnetapp/</a>
+		<b>STATUS: </b> (a) Research Article -- in prepration; (b) KINNET R package -- in prepration; (c) KINNET Shiny Version -- <a href="https://haoranwu.shinyapps.io/kinnetapp/">https://haoranwu.shinyapps.io/kinnetapp/</a>
 	</li>
 </ul>